bahmutov/cypress-cdp/README.md

 > A custom Cypress command to wrap the remote debugger protocol low level command

-Read the blog post [When Can The Test Click](https://glebbahmutov.com/blog/when-can-the-test-click/)
+Read the blog post [When Can The Test Click](https://glebbahmutov.com/blog/when-can-the-test-click/) and [Solve The First Click](https://glebbahmutov.com/blog/solve-the-first-click/).

 ## Install